ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 ---

 What is a Voronoi diagram?
 Suppose you have a clean, blank canvas.
-I rudely walk up to it and paint three dots on it: one blue, one red, one purple.
-Then I ask you to fill in the rest of the canvas - every inch - with the color of the closest dot.
-That's a Voronoi diagram!
-You start with a few dots, and then you color in the rest by using the color of the closest dot.
+I rudely paint three dots on it: one blue, one red, one purple.
+Then I ask you to paint the rest of the canvas by painting 1mm by 1mm squares at a time.
+Before you color each square, you find the closest dot that I painted and you use that dot's color to fill in the square.
+What you'd end up with is a Voronoi diagram!

 The demo below does just that.
-You paint the dots on the first canvas, and some code I wrote will fill in the second canvas with a Voronoi diagram.
+You paint the dots on the first canvas, and this webpage will fill in the second canvas with a Voronoi diagram.
 If you're curious, you can find the code  <a target="_blank" href="https://github.com/ryankaplan/gpu-voronoi">here</a>.

 <div id="paint-demo-container" style="height: 263px; margin: 40px auto;"></div>

+The rest of this section gives a few more demos of Voronoi diagrams.
+Afterward, I explain how the code on this webpage is generating them.
+You can skip ahead if you like!

-Anyway, Voronoi diagrams can be pretty cool.
-In the demo below, the first canvas has a yellow dot moving in some blue dots and the second canvas shows the corresponding Voronoi diagram.
+In the demo below, the first canvas has a yellow dot moving in a sea of blue dots.
+The second canvas shows the corresponding Voronoi diagram.
 I like to pretend that it's a yellow fish swimming in water.

 You can move your mouse over either canvas to control the fish.

 <div id="fish-demo-container" style="height: 263px; margin: 40px auto;"></div>

-Okay, I know you're probably getting sick of demos, but here's one more that I think is fun...

-In the first canvas there are seeds in a radial pattern overlaid on top of a photo.
-Each seed takes the color of the underlying pixel in the image.
-Drag the circle to move the seeds and drag the square to rotate them.
+In the first canvas below there are dots in a radial pattern overlaid on top of a photo.
+Each dot takes the color of the underlying pixel in the image.
+Drag the circle to move the dots and drag the square to rotate them.

 <div id="photo-demo-container" style="height: 263px; margin: 40px auto;"></div>